 You can test the upload and download speed, but only once it’s installed.
 Take a look at Test de Velocidad.

-First note what you need and limit your search to those packages you will actually use.
+Decide what you need and limit your search to those packages with services you’d actually use.
 Introductory offers are very attractive to get you to sign up for additional services, but once you start paying the normal price you may regret your bundle choice.

 As we said at the beginning of this article, with over 200 tariffs that change regularly, special promos, introductory offers and changing technology it’s a question that’s almost impossible to answer.